jdolan44/gameflow_prototype/README.md

 # GameFlow
 GameFlow is a framework for the development of two-player, turn based web games.
 The framework consists of two main packages: `gameflow` and `gameflow-client`.
 The first provides a simple mechanism for running and developing a two-player game server.
 The second provides a suite of event-based methods to be called in a web-client.
+This repository also contains multiple demo applications to showcase the functionality of GameFlow.

 ### Known Issues
 - No testing suite.